EunJiGil/EunJiGil.github.io/_posts/2020-11-22-Team 9 Progress-.md

 Hi guys today let me tell you about the progress of Team 9!
 We used the Github issues page to conduct several meetings.

+##1.
+New Topic##
-1. The first topic was about selecting a new topic.
+The first topic was about selecting **a new topic for semester**.
 We've tried to use the product of the original topic for the past week.
 However, we needed an account to try out the product under the previous theme, but the whole team didn't receive the account, which led to the delay.
 So we asked our assistant if we could change the subject and found a new one.
 We revisited the opinions we presented last week and explored new topics.
 And we decided on a new project called Python Games as our semester theme.
-Below is the screenshot of our meeting.
+Below are the screenshots of our meeting.

 ![projecttopic1](https://user-images.githubusercontent.com/55980214/99897038-60e3cf80-2cd9-11eb-962d-cdf068591d4f.JPG)
 ![projecttopic2](https://user-images.githubusercontent.com/55980214/99897039-6214fc80-2cd9-11eb-9678-8bfda35c5bf5.JPG)